 We’re excited and inspired too.

-There’s a lot of awesome new stuff here that you can start using right away to help others eat, move, and live better.
+It’s packed full of awesome stuff that you can start using right away to help others eat, move, and live better©.
 So make sure you stock up on reading glasses, coffee, and highlighters.
 This is a hefty learning experience.

 Since we only take a limited number of students, and the program sells out every time, we recommend adding your name to our presale list below.
 When you do, you get the chance to sign up 24 hours before everyone else.
 Even better, you’ll save up to 30% off the general price of the program.